LeonDoungala22/Practical_AI_ML_DL_DataScience_Portfolio/README.md

 ### Week 16: Exploring Emerging AI Trends and Thesis Preparation
 - **Content:** Explore emerging AI trends and start thesis preparation.
 - **Skills:** Stay abreast of AI trends, initiate thesis research.
-- **Resources:** Research articles, online conferences, specialized blogs, thesis guidelines.
+- **Resources:** Research articles, online conferences, specialized blogs, and thesis guidelines.

 ## Thesis (Continued)

 ### Ongoing: Thesis Research and Writing
 - **Tasks:** Conduct research, gather data, and write the thesis.
 - **Skills:** Apply research and writing skills.
-- **Resources:** Academic journals, thesis advisor guidance.
+- **Resources:** Utilize academic journals and receive guidance from the thesis advisor.

 ## Datasets
-Datasets used in the program are organized in the datasets folder.
+- Datasets used in the program are organized in the [datasets folder](path_to_datasets_folder).
 Each dataset has its individual folder with respective data files.